-The idea of smart city as shown in Figure 3.11 makes use of computer and communication technology along with IoT to manage and distribute resources efficiently.
-The smart building shown here uses sensors to detect earthquake tremors and then warn nearby buildings so that thev can themselves prepare accordingly.
-The smart bridge uses wireless sensors to detect any loose bolt, cable or crack.
+The idea of smart city as shown in Figure 2.11 makes use of computer and communication technology along with IoT, WoT to manage and distribute resources efficiently.
+The smart building shown here uses sensors to detect earthquake and then warn nearby buildings so that they can prepare themselves accordingly.
+The smart uses wireless bridge sensors to detect any loose bolt, cable crack.
 It alerts concerned authorities through SMS.
 The smart tunnel also uses wireless sensors to detect any leakage or congestion in the tunnel.
 This information can be sent as wireless signals across the network of sensor nodes to a centralised computer for further analysis.

-Figure 3.11: Smart city
+Figure 2.11: Smart City